zhulingchen/Azure-Cloud-DevOps-Ensuring-Quality-Releases/README.md

 ![Deployed fakerestapi](screenshots/deployed_fakerestapi.png)

 9. After terraform deployed the virtual machine in Azure Pipelines, we need to manually register such virtual machine in Pipelines >> Environments >> TEST >> Add resource >> Select "Virtual machines" >> Next >> In Operating system, select "Linux".
 Then copy the Registration script, manually ssh login to the virtual machine, paste it in the console and run.
-Such registration script makes the deployed Linux virtual machine an Azure agent so Azure Pipelines can run bash commands there.
+Such registration script makes the deployed Linux virtual machine an Azure Pipelines agent so Azure Pipelines can run bash commands there.

 ![Environments VM](screenshots/environments_vm.png)